stoerr/links/Implementation.md

 The OpenAI API key is stored in the local storage of the browser with key `openai_api_key`, or asked from the user with `prompt` if not found.

+If a category link (e.g. #development) is clicked, only links with that category are shown.
+That replaces the search result.
+In div#categories all categories are shown with links to the search result with that category.

 Example request for OpenAI embeddings API:

 ```bash